monyorojoseph/Mwitu/README.md

 ## Sites Mwitu

-We slam site and products for fun.
+We slam sites and products for fun.